MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 Emily - I was unfamiliar with many of the tools that we utilized in class, and the software development life cycle as a whole.
 Throughout the semester, I had to learn about using Git and the different frameworks we were using in our project.
 I did my best to look up articles and Youtube videos to help me undrstand the different things I was doing, and I also did my best to utilize the knowledge of my teammates in trying to learn these new systems.
 When each of us found a good article or video, we shared it to the group so that we could all add to our understanding.

+David - I was very unfamiliar with Django and backend work since I don't have much experience with both.
+Throughout the semester watching YouTube videos, and reading up on Django documentation and StackOverflow were great resources that helped me to grasp a better understanding.
+I now have a better understanding of how Django works and is structured.
+I have the confidence to be able to look at a Django project and have a grasp on how it works.

 ---